mankai-chow/FuzzifiED.jl/docs/src/intro.md

 ```math
     R/l_B\sim\sqrt{s}\sim\sqrt{N_m}
 ```
 We can take $l_B=1$ as the unit length.
 In this way, we can see that the radius scales with the square root of number of orbitals.
-The thermodynamic limit can be taken by $N_m\to\infty$, where a regular sphere can be recovered.
+The thermodynamic limit can be taken by $N_m\to\infty$, where a regular sphere is recovered.

 ### Density operator

-The simplest building block of an interacting many-body Hamiltonian is density operators, which are local fermion bilinears.
+Having constructed the single particle states, we then consider the interacting many-body Hamiltonian.
+The simplest building block is density operators, which are local fermion bilinears.

 ```math
     n_M(\hat{\mathbf{n}})=\psi_{f'}^\dagger(\hat{\mathbf{n}})M_{f'f}\psi_f(\hat{\mathbf{n}})